AngeloJacobo/DDR3-Notes/README.md

 ## February Notes
 ### https://github.com/buttercutter/DDR
 - You can use Micron DDR3 Simulation module to test the controller even without physical ddr3
-- ODDR2 is just used so that the internal clock can be directed to the output pin, this is the more likely use than doing DDR using ODDR2.
+- ODDR2 is just used so that the internal clock can be directed to the output pin, this is the more likely use than doing DDR using ODDR2. dq_w is also connected to ODDR2 (with clk_90 and ~clk_90 since DQ is always 90 phase shifted when writing to RAM), multiple ODDR2 is instantiated using `generate`
 - OBUF is used to connect internal pins to FPGA pin fabric
 - Output flow: OSERDES -> ODDR2 (output DDR buffer) -> ODELAY (DQS Centering) -> IOBUF (for inout) -> RAM
 - Input flow: RAM -> IOBUF (for inout) -> IDELAY (DQS Centering) -> IDDR2 (input DDR buffer) -> ISERDES